 With the outbreak of the First World War in 1914, Doyle volunteered, knowing that many would be in need of guidance and assistance in the time to come.
 He landed in France in 1915 with the Royal Irish Fusiliers, serving as chaplain.
 He went to the front, serving in many major battles, including the Battle of the Somme.
 Out on the battlefield Doyle risked his life countless times, seeking out men where they fell dying in the mud to be with them in their last moment and to offer absolution; those who served with him described him as fearless.
 His selflessness was not just given to those who shared his faith; Doyle was a champion too among the Protestant Ulstermen in his battalion.

 In August 1917 he was killed by a German shell while out helping fallen soldiers in no man’s land.
 Three other Irish Jesuits were killed in the war along with two who died from illness.
 Doyle was awarded the Military Cross, and he was put forward for the Victoria Cross posthumously but did not receive it.
 According to the National Museum of Ireland, this was arguably due to the “triple disqualification of being an Irishman, a Catholic and a Jesuit”.

-The commemoration this year by the Irish Province will take the form of an exhibition on Fr Doyle, to be launched at Dalkey library, and the National Museum of Ireland intends to exhibit some of his chaplain effects from the front.
+The commemoration last year by the Irish Province took the form of an exhibition on Fr Doyle, which was launched at Dalkey library, and the National Museum of Ireland exhibited some of his chaplain effects from the front.
 Bernard McGuckian SJ tells his story as part of a collection of essays in the book Irish Jesuit chaplains in the First World War.